MontanaFlossCo/Flint-Documentation/guides/purchases.md

 * Subscriptions: features can specify the type of subscription products that will unlock the feature, but again the app must indicate whether or not the subscription is currently active and track expiration.
 This applies for non-renewing (season pass) and auto-renewing subscriptions.

 Whenever you [make a request](conditional_features.md) to perform an action of a conditional feature, the constraints evaluator will evaluate all the constraints and check with your `PurchaseTracker` implementation to see if the feature’s purchase constraints are currently met.

+This documentation assumes you already have an app set up to use Flint that calls `Flint.quickSetup` or `Flint.setup` at start up.
+If you've not got that far yet, see the [getting started guide](getting_started.md).

 ## How purchases are detected